smorel/AppCoreKit/Documentation/Sample-template.markdown

         }
     }

 <p>We now need to load this file in the Mapping context manager.
 We generally do this when the appDelegate gets created.
-We also need to associate this FeedSource to our timeline tweets collection.</p>
+We also need to associate this FeedSource to our Timeline's Tweets collection.</p>

 <i>AppDelegate.m</i>